morph3us1984/CAT-Airdrop-Tool/README.md

 #Your CATs Wallet ID

 ID="<CAT_WALLET_ID>" #Your CAT wallet ID (default ID is 2 if it is the only CAT you have in that wallet)

-#Depending on the Amount of Transactions you have to send out for the Airdrop, you have to split your Coins(Tokens) first to send them out.

-TRANSACTIONAMOUNT="2" #how many transaction/Tokens you want to send out?

 #Your CAT Wallet Address